Resource created by Leeds Museums and Galleries: City Museum

 - Why do you think people had their hearts weighed before they could go into the afterlife?

-- What do the objects found with mummies tell us about how Ancient Egyptians imagined the afterlife would be?
+- What do the objects found with the remains of mummified people tell us about how ancient Egyptians imagined the afterlife would be?

-- What objects would you place in a mummy's coffin?
+- What objects would you place in a mummified person's coffin?

 - Complete the Canopic Jar interactive quiz: Download the interactive Powerpoint for a fun class quiz on which ancient Egyptian God protected which organ in the afterlife.

-- Design a protective amulet for a mummy going into the afterlife.
-Think about the sort of things you would want to keep your mummy safe from and the symbols you could use.
+- Design a protective amulet for a mummified person going into the afterlife.
+Think about the sort of things you would want to keep the person's remains safe from and the symbols you could use to help with this.

 - What would you take into the afterlife?

-Draw a mummy's tomb and fill it with the sort of objects from your own life that you would want to take into the afterlife.
+Draw a mummified person's tomb and fill it with the sort of objects from your own life that you would want to take into the afterlife.
 Label these objects and write down the reasons why you would take them with you.